A leading player in the healthcare services, Domidep has chosen to focus its business on providing residential and medical care to elderly people.

 The company has achieved robust growth thanks to:

-At the end of 2018, Domidep had around 5,600 beds in more than 80 establishments throughout France.
+At the end of 2022, Domidep operated around 10,500 beds in more than 150 establishments throughout France, Belgium and Germany.

-Executive management lies in the hands of the Group’s Chairman, Dominique Pellé, backed by a management team with grassroots experience in the industry (as retirement home directors).
+Executive management lies in the hands of the Group’s Chairman, Pascal Guérin, backed by a management team with grassroots experience in the industry (as retirement home directors).